andrew/ultimate-awesome/README.md

 - [Awesome-Self-hosting-for-the-whole-family](https://github.com/relink2013/Awesome-Self-hosting-for-the-whole-family) - An Awesome List of apps that can be self hosted that your family can actually use without frustration. .
 - [biblioteca-espanol-gratis](https://github.com/rosepac/biblioteca-espanol-gratis) - Awesome Programación, Diseño y Tecnología: Cursos y Libros GRATIS.
 - [awesome-sustainability-jobs](https://github.com/pogopaule/awesome-sustainability-jobs) - Dev jobs in the sustainability sector - be part of the solution, not the problem.
+- [All-In-One-CyberSecurity-Resources](https://github.com/vatsalgupta67/All-In-One-CyberSecurity-Resources) - List of CyberSecurity Resources and some different Sub-Domains of CyberSecurity .
 - [awesome-roam](https://github.com/roam-unofficial/awesome-roam) - A curated list of  resources.
 - [awesome-frames](https://github.com/davidfurlong/awesome-frames) - All the best Farcaster Frames resources in one place.
 - [BEM-resources](https://github.com/sturobson/BEM-resources) - Just a repo full of BEM resources.